istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 - _Programmable_, support WASM.
 - _More scenario support_, Cache Mesh/Message Mesh/Block-chain Mesh etc.

 MOSN is an open source project that anyone in the community can use, improve, and enjoy.
 We'd love you to join us!
-[Here's](https://github.com/mosn/community) a few ways to find out what's happening and get involved.
+[Here](https://github.com/mosn/community) are a few ways to find out what's happening and get involved.

 ## Learn More